D4rshSh4h/RubiksCubeSolver/README.md

 For now, i've used an already implemented solving algorithm (Git Repo - bellerb/RubiksCube_Solver) and modified it slightly so its compatible with Cube.py.
 Later I hope to implement more algorithms.

-Don't hesitate to improve/fix any code especially from Cube.py!
+Don't hesitate to improve/fix any code - especially in Cube.py!